 - Connect your kegels with a daily task such as blow drying your hair, brushing your teeth, standing in line, or sitting at stoplights.

-Rule Two: Move your body every which way.
+Move your body every which way.

 Move high (up on your tiptoes) and move low (into a deep squat).
 Move in circles, swirls, and rolls.
 Stretch your limits!
 Get out of the rut of straight-plane, linear movements that occur within limited and confined ranges of motion such as sitting, standing, and walking.

 - Challenge yourself to go deeper into your squats*.

 - For multiplanar movement, add some “booty circles” to your next workout session.

 - Try these two quick core strengtheners that will get you moving laterally (side to side) and “stirring it up” in circles.

 When you move your body in all directions, your spine will thank you, your hips will thank you, and you will feel great moving in a sinuous, sexy, delightfully feminine way.

 Note: Of course, your own personal health and fitness needs need to be taken into consideration.
 For example, if you have recently had surgery, you absolutely must check with your doctor before doing any type of vigorous activity that takes you into extreme ranges of motion.
 Safety first!

 Often, when we think of both posture and core strength we focus on the abdominal muscles.
 We stand tall and “suck in” our bellies.
 But in order to truly and safely engage the muscles of the core (which helps protect your back, prevent prolapse, and keeps you looking trim) you need to start at the base of the core — the pelvic floor.